 What does it mean to be listed in the National Register of Historic Places?

 Listing in the National Register honors a historic place by recognizing its importance to its community, state or the nation.
 Under federal law, owners of private property listed in the National Register are free to maintain, manage or dispose of their property as they choose provided that no federal license, permit or funding is involved.
 Owners have no obligation to open their properties to the public, to restore them or even to maintain them, if they choose not to do so.
 States and localities may have laws to encourage the preservation of their historic places.
 Some provide limited financial assistance to owners in the form of grants, loans or tax benefits.
 Programs differ from state to state, and within states.

-When researching a property, both primary (original and archival) and secondary sources should be used.
+To research the history of your property: When researching a property, both primary (original and archival) and secondary sources should be used.
 Sources may include title searches, architectural or construction drawings, building permits, cemetery records, community/county histories, court documents, family/personal papers, insurance records, land records, oral histories, tax records and old maps.
-For a complete guide on researching a historic property,
+For a complete guide on researching a historic property, click here.